 How often will the courses be run?

-The first intake will commence on 8 October 2018.
-Following this, we aim to run two to three intakes each year.
+We aim to run two to three intakes each year.

 Can a participant sign up for only one or two modules?

 Unfortunately no, the course must be completed in its entirety.